honza/grab-free-machine/README.md

 * > 120GB disk
 * not virtualized

-The recipe will install either RHEL 7.2, RHEL 7.3 or CentOS on the newly acquired machine.
+The recipe will install either RHEL 7.2, RHEL 7.3, RHEL 7.4 or CentOS on the newly acquired machine.

 You should run this a few times.
 In the "My jobs" section of the web UI, you will see a bunch of jobs with a status of "Queued".
 That means that you didn't